-We are particularly exposed to fluctuations in the macroeconomic situation in the Spanish, Portuguese and other EU markets, including the impact of the recent rises in inflation and interest rates.
-Of the total risk in the credit risk portfolio as of December 31, 2022, 76% was related to Spain, 6% was related to Portugal, 11% was related to the rest of Europe and 7%% was related to the rest of the world.
-We are therefore mainly affected by Spanish, Portuguese and EU events, measures and regulations.
+We are particularly exposed to fluctuations in the macroeconomic situation in the Spanish, Portuguese and other EU markets, including the impact of persistently high inflation and rises in interest rates.
+Of the total risk in the credit risk portfolio as of December 31, 2023, 74% was related to Spain, 6% was related to Portugal, 13% was related to the rest of Europe and 7% was related to the rest of the world.
+We are therefore mainly affected by Spanish, Portuguese and EU events, measures, and regulations.